domankristof/ok-gr/README.md

 ## 4. How to Use OK-GR
-1. Download the files from this link: click here
+1. Download the files from this link: [Sample Data](https://drive.google.com/drive/folders/1KajjS65swkorIfH78JdsyuIGXbJhlXNp?usp=sharing)

 2. Open the app and go to the upload section.